robboten/hemnet-airflow/README.md

 for linux also run
 `echo -e "AIRFLOW_UID=$(id -u)" > .env`

-run to initialize databases and more
+run to initialize databases and more (unsure about this one)
 `docker-compose up airflow-init`

 lastly run